Shreya-2927/TPS-test-scheduler-bot/README.md

 # TPS-test-scheduler-bot
-Bot for School Students to test their learning skills.
+Telegram Bot for School Students to test their learning skills.